codebar/tutorials/sql/lesson1/tutorial.md

 > If you're not sure, take a look at the start of the Queries section again.
 Begin with a very simple statement to get started.
 Your coach can help you.

 That's excellent.
-Maybe you think of another interesting query for this table, using what we've learnt?
+Maybe you can think of another interesting query for this table, using what we've learnt?

 ### Limiting data (max number of rows shown)